Follow Italianism

 The controversial mayor of Val di Zoldo, Camillo De Pellegrin, participated this Thursday, April 10, in a public hearing at the Italian Senate, at the invitation of the Constitutional Affairs Committee.

-The agenda was the bill that aims to tighten the criteria for the recognition of Italian citizenship to descendants.
+The topic of discussion was the bill that aims to tighten the criteria for granting Italian citizenship to descendants.

-Accompanied by director Alina Maier, De Pellegrin reported on the experience of the municipality, which has become one of the most sought-after destinations for oriundi — descendants of Italians born abroad — interested in obtaining the Italian citizenship.
+Accompanied by director Alina Maier, De Pellegrin recounted the experience of the municipality, which has become one of the most sought-after destinations for oriundi — descendants of Italians born abroad — interested in obtaining Italian citizenship.

 According to him, Law No. 32 of 2007 caused imbalances in the system: